kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 ### Check GCP Compute Engine API Enabled

-Be sure you have the GCP Compute Engine API is enabled so you can create your VM Instance.
+Be sure you have the GCP Compute Engine API enabled so you can create your VM Instance.
 Recommend you use the GCP Console.
 But it will prompt you when you create the VM Instance using the GCP SDK if it isn't already enabled.